On continuity of Chatterjee's rank correlation and related dependence measures: Sufficient conditions for weak convergence of Markov products

-\begin{remark} \begin{enumerate}[(a)] \item Condition \eqref{thmdel1} of Theorem \ref{thmdel} is used for the convergence of the conditional distributions functions occurring in the integrand of \eqref{defgencopprod}.
-Some well-known approximations of copulas satisfying the concept of \(\partial_1\)-convergence are given by the checkerboard, check-min or Bernstein approximation of copulas, see \citet[Example 4]{Mikusinski-2010}.
-In contrast, shuffles of min discussed in Example \ref{Cont.ExWC} do not converge with respect to the \(\partial_1\)-convergence.
-Related concepts for convergence of conditional distributions are studied in \cite{sfx2021weak}.
-In contrast to Theorem \ref{Cont.MainThm}, we assume in Theorem \ref{thmdel} neither a continuity condition in the conditioning variable nor weak convergence of the marginal distributions. \item Condition \eqref{thmdel2} in Theorem \ref{thmdel} on range convergence of \(F_{X_n}\) is used for the pointwise convergence of the copulas \(C_{Y_n,Y_n'}\).
-Note that the copula \(C_{Y_n,Y_n'}\) in \eqref{defgencopprod} is given through a generalization of the \(\conv\)-product in \eqref{defcopprod} allowing for mixing random variables that may also have a discontinuous distribution function \(F_{X_n}\,.\) The standard Markov product of copulas in \eqref{defcopprod} is only applicable in the case where \(F_{X_n}\) and \(F_X\) are continuous, see Example \ref{exrangconvX}. \item Conditions \eqref{thmdel2} and \eqref{thmdel3} of Theorem \ref{thmdel} are satisfied, in particular, if the random vectors \((X_n,Y_n)\) and \((X,Y)\) are from the same Fr{\'e}chet class, i.e., \(F_{X_n} = F_X\) and \(F_{Y_n} = F_Y\) for all \(n\in \N\,.\) This is the case in the setting of Corollary \ref{corSI}. \item The SI/SD assumptions in Corollary \ref{corSI} are positive/negative dependence concepts satisfied by various copulas families.
-For an overview of many well-known bivariate copula families, that are SI/SD and pointwise continuous in the underlying copula parameter, see \cite{Ansari-Rockel-2023}. \end{enumerate}
+\begin{remark} \begin{enumerate}[(a)] \item Condition \eqref{thmdel1} of Theorem \ref{thmdel} is used for the convergence of the conditional distribution functions occurring in the integrand of \eqref{defgencopprod}, noting that, for fixed \(y\in \R,\) we have \(\partial_2^{F_X} C_{Y,X}(F_Y(y),F_X(x)) = F_{Y|X=x}(y)\) for \(P^X\)-almost all \(x\); see \citet[Theorem 2.2]{Ansari-2021}.
+Some well-known approximations of copulas satisfying the concept of \(\partial_2\)-convergence are the checkerboard, check-min or Bernstein approximation of copulas; see \citet[Example 4]{Mikusinski-2010}.
+In contrast, shuffles of min discussed in Example \ref{Cont.ExWC} do not converge with respect to the \(\partial_2\)-convergence.
+Related concepts for convergence of conditional distributions are studied by \cite{sfx2021weak}.
+In contrast to Theorem \ref{Cont.MainThm}, the assumptions in Theorem \ref{thmdel} do not imply weak continuity of \(X_n \to X\) or \(Y_n \to Y\); see Remark \ref{RemCont} \eqref{RemCont:2}. \item Condition \eqref{thmdel2} in Theorem \ref{thmdel} on range convergence of \(F_{X_n}\) is used for the pointwise convergence of the copulas \(C_{Y_n,Y_n'}\).
+Note that the copula \(C_{Y_n,Y_n'}\) in \eqref{defgencopprod} is given through a generalization of the \(\conv\)-product in \eqref{defcopprod} allowing for mixing random variables that may also have a discontinuous distribution function \(F_{X_n}.\) The standard Markov product of copulas in \eqref{defcopprod} is only applicable in the case where \(F_{X_n}\) and \(F_X\) are continuous; see also Example \ref{exrangconvX}. \item Conditions \eqref{thmdel2} and \eqref{thmdel3} of Theorem \ref{thmdel} are satisfied, in particular, if the random vectors \((Y_n,X_n)\) and \((Y,X)\) are from the same Fr{\'e}chet class, i.e., \(F_{X_n} = F_X\) and \(F_{Y_n} = F_Y\) for all \(n\in \N.\) This is the case in the setting of Corollary \ref{corSI}.
+In the proof of Theorem \ref{thmdel}, we use that the Markov products of the transformed vectors in \eqref{eqthmdel1} converge weakly, whereas, in general, \((Y_n,Y_n') \not\xrightarrow[]{d}(Y,Y')\). \item The SI/SD assumptions in Corollary \ref{corSI} are positive/negative dependence concepts satisfied by various copulas families.
+For an overview of many well-known bivariate copula families, that are SI/SD and pointwise continuous in the underlying copula parameter; see \cite{Ansari-Rockel-2023}. \end{enumerate}

 \end{remark}